amosmachora/daraja-kit/contributing.md

 To contribute to the documentation check out the [repo](https://github.com/amosmachora/daraja-kit-docs)

-Thank you for contributing to React Daraja! 🚀
+Thank you for contributing to Daraja Kit! 🚀